Corey Seager Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.96 team ERA that ranks sixth among all league pitching staffs.
+- The Astros have a 3.94 team ERA that ranks sixth across all league pitching staffs.

-- Astros pitchers combine to rank 21st in baseball in home runs surrendered (174 total, 1.3 per game).
+- Astros pitchers combine to give up 174 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- In his last appearance on Wednesday against the Boston Red Sox, the lefty went six innings, giving up two earned runs while surrendering five hits.
+- His last appearance came on Saturday against the New York Yankees, when the right-hander went six innings, surrendering six earned runs while giving up eight hits.

+- The 40-year-old has amassed an ERA of 3.34, with 7.9 strikeouts per nine innings, in 22 games this season.
+Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.